Minimal Set of Questions for Theories of Consciousness: Toward a Unified Explanatory Framework: Proposed framework

-\paragraph{State} Consciousness has levels or states that lack conscious awareness or experience, such as non-REM sleep and anesthesia.
-The brain has the ability to autonomously alter states of consciousness (\cite{scammell, eban}).
-The controllability of conscious states strongly suggests that there is a mechanism for controlling conscious levels.
-Theories must account for the differences in conscious levels and the internal mechanisms that control them.
-This implies that consciousness is intrinsic.
-In other words, whether a system possesses consciousness should be determined solely by its internal mechanisms, independently of external factors (\cite{morch}).

-Integrated Information Theory (\cite{tononi}) posits that these states are measurable.
-However, it is still possible that states of consciousness may change in a binary fashion, making them appear pseudo-continuous due to the frequency of these transitions. \cite{seth} propose the term ``global states'' because they cannot assume perfect order along a single axis, though this is controversial.
-At the very least, theories of consciousness must account for differences in levels of consciousness and its controllability.
+\paragraph{State} Consciousness has different levels or states that lack conscious awareness or experience such as non-rapid eye movement sleep and anesthesia.
+The brain can autonomously alter states of consciousness (\cite{scammell, eban}), which strongly suggests that there is a mechanism for controlling these states.
+Theories must account for differences in states of consciousness and the internal mechanisms that control them.
+This has motivated the view that consciousness depends primarily on internal system dynamics although this remains a subject of debate (\cite{morch}).
+Integrated information theory (\cite{tononi}) posits that these states are measurable.
+However, it is still possible that states of consciousness may change in a binary fashion but appear pseudo-continuous owing to the frequency of these transitions.
+Therefore, we do not consider measurability (\cite{seth, mcfaddent2023}) to be a theory-neutral assumption. \cite{seth} proposed the term ``global states'' because they cannot assume perfect order along a single axis, but this is controversial.
+At the very least, theories of consciousness must account for differences in states of consciousness and its controllability.

-\paragraph{Function} The functions of human consciousness have been investigated in science.
-Researchers have examined the conditions under which conscious awareness is indispensable in humans by comparing participants' performance on cognitive tasks when they were aware of stimuli versus when they were unaware.
-An intriguing finding is that tasks that are considered to require consciousness in humans may not require it in machines.
-For example, performing arithmetic calculations is believed to necessitate awareness of the stimuli (\cite{moors3, moors2, tal}).
-Furthermore, consciousness is believed to be essential for semantic integration (\cite{mudrik2, moors, ludwig, wen}), association (\cite{skora}), and cognitive control (\cite{ansorge, huang, pedale}).
-These findings generally suggest that consciousness is necessary for working memory, which maintains internal representations for performing cognitive operations.
-In contrast, machines that automatically produce output based on input are considered to require no consciousness (\cite{searle, bishop, worden}).
-Furthermore, it is believed that consciousness accompanies information, does not accompany information processing, including mental operations (\cite{sklar, white}).

-Why do humans require consciousness for tasks that computational machines can perform through unconscious mechanical processing (\cite{bishop})?
-It is thought that cognitive operation only becomes possible once the internal representations serving as its input are brought into consciousness.
-The global workspace theory (\cite{baars}) defines this as ``accessibility.''
-However, the mechanism that distinguishes accessibility remains unclear.
-Dual-process theory categorizes consciousness-requiring processing as Type 2 (\cite{evans, stanovich}).
-Although characterizing Type 2 processing as algorithmic (\cite{bellini}) can explain the above experimental results, it remains unclear why Type 2 processing requires consciousness.
-Therefore, explaining why algorithmic processing requires consciousness in human is a crucial challenge for theories of consciousness.